clux/facemaulers/recaps/120-liches.md

 She's low, she does her last desperation move.
 She sacrifices herself at the altar.
 She's instantly locked in place, green energy around her, your attacks bounce off as her face melts in front of you.

 Her items fall to the ground, all except one.
 The scythe.
 It comes spinning towards the sphere, where a singular bony arm extrudes itself from the orb, with several silver rings visible.
-The arm catches the maul.
+The arm catches the scythe.

 The darkness of the orb expands, until it covers all that you can see.
 Then two dark green eyes visible, with a black cat-like swirl within them.
 Bony skeletal wings, and two arms, both clutching onto Irae's scythe.